 |Soil Type||Fertile, adaptable|

-|Flower Color||Orange, pink, red, white, or yellow|
+|Flower Color||White, pink, red, yellow|

-When shopping for an oleander bush, find one that is one or two years old with a strong, straight, central stem.
-Cut off all the other stems completely and any side branches on the main stem to about half their length.
+An oleander plant can become a tree or bush.
+It can be allowed to grow in its natural bushy mound form or trained into a multi-stemmed or single-stemmed oleander tree at a height of 19 feet.
+To create a single-stemmed tree, cut off all other stems and any side branches on the main stem to about half their length.
 Support the plant with a bamboo stake.
-Place the stake in the soil right by the stem and use plant ties to connect the stake with the stem.
+Push the stake into the ground next to the stem and use plant ties to secure the stem to the stake.

 Temperature and Humidity

 Oleander can tolerate light frost and temperatures as low as 20 degrees Fahrenheit.
 In climates where temperatures reach any lower than that, grow the plant in a container and bring it indoors for winter, siting it away from contact with people or pets.

 - 'Calypso' is very hardy and has single, cherry red flowers.

 - 'Isle of Capri' has single, light yellow flowers.